Our Animals

 TAWNY FROGMOUTH

+Doris is one of our Tawny Frogmouths.
 Being nocturnal they’re often mistaken for an owl.
 They are closely related to the Nightjar family.
 Often found sitting in the fork of a tree, their tawny coloured feathers help them to camouflage.
 These birds pair for life.
 Feeds mainly on insects, small mammals and frogs.

 BLOSSOM